 A traditional denture is made from an impression of your mouth to recreate the teeth you’ve lost.
 It’s held in place using suction or an adhesive.
 Although they have a bad reputation for looking and feeling fake, they are more realistic than ever, but they still have their disadvantages.
-Stabilizing your denture with dental implants in Severna Park resolves many of the common complaints.
+Stabilizing your denture with dental implants in Millersville resolves many of the common complaints.

 A dental implant replaces the entire structure of a tooth, including the root.
 A titanium implant post is surgically placed into the jawbone to act as a new root.
 Your jawbone fuses to the post through a process called osseointegration.
 Once your jawbone has healed, an abutment is placed onto the post to connect your denture.
 In most cases, 4 to 8 implant posts are used to secure your denture to your jawbone.

 If you’ve lost all your natural teeth in 1 or both arches and dentures didn’t give you the results you wanted, you might be a candidate for dental implants.
 Generally, if you have good oral and overall health, you can undergo the placement surgery; however, you’ll still need a thorough consultation with your implant dentist.